 There are many ways for you to be involved with these efforts as MPTA members and transit supporters.

-1.Please contact your legislators now as we head into 2018 to express your interest in transit funding.There will be many new legislators taking office this session and will need to hear from their constituents that transit makes a difference.
-In addition, there will be significant discussion around state tax reform which could have an additional impact on transit.
+1.Please contact your legislators now as we head into 2019 to express your interest in transit funding.There will be many new legislators taking office this session and will need to hear from their constituents that transit makes a difference.
+In addition, there will be significant discussion on transportation funding with the defeat of Prop.
+D and the possible out-of-state internet sales tax revenues.
 In addition

 2.Continue reading MPTA’s eblast and blog postings that will keep you updated on where things stand.